sawsent/nelson-cli/README.md

-# nelson-cli
+# nelson
-Nelson-cli is a Unix Command Line Tool written in Bash that allows for AI suggestions, error explanations, and more, all straight from the terminal.
+Nelson is a Unix Command Line Tool written in Bash that allows for AI suggestions, error explanations, and more, all straight from the terminal.
 Currently using OpenAI API (because that's what I know), planning to move into an open source, local LLM in the future.

 ---